-Information Set (HEDIS1) measures to as measures are applicable to your practice le Healthcare Effectiveness Data and sess quality and will determine which • Quality-CareFirst uses publicly reportab Information Set (HEDIS1) measures to as measures are applicable to your practice sess quality and will determine which 11 7 Quality and member experience Quality-CareFirst uses publicly reportable Healthcare Effectiveness Data and Information Set (HEDIS1) measures to assess quality and will determine which measures are applicable to your practice.
-We will also determine which measures are applicable to the members you saw. ■ Member experience-Every month CareFirst surveys a random sample of members to receive information on specific providers.
-The practice group must meet the quality a receive a profile score. nd member experience criteria in order to Cost efficiency-CareFirst calculates cost efficiency scores for specialty groups managing episodes of care and for primary care groups that participate in our Patient-Centered Medical Home Program (PCMH).
+These categorie s consist of the following measures of perform ance: 35 percent Quality and member experience Quality-CareFirst uses publicly reportable Healthcare Effectiveness Data and Information Set (HEDIS1) measures to assess quality and will determine which measures are applicable to your practice.
+We will also determine which measures are applicable to the members you saw.
+Member experience-Every month Care to receive information on specific provid First surveys a random sample of members ers.
+The practice group must meet the quality a receive a profile score. and member experience criteria in order to 55 percent managing episodes of care and for primary based care programs.
+This is a measure of Cost efficiency-CareFirst calculates cost efficiency scores for specialty groups managing episodes of care and for primary care groups that participate in our value-based care programs.
 This is a measure of both a practice's unit cost and its patterns of administering care.
-Cost efficiency scores are based on the percentage difference between actual and expected cost.
-Relationship health-CareFirst measures providers in two categories-electronic tools integration and adherence to administrative processes.
-Electronic tools integration is the use of electronic daims submission, remittances and payment, submitting electronic medical records through FIGmd and meeting reporting requirements using the Council for Affordable Quality Healthcare (CAQH) ProView®2 solution.
-Adherence to administrative processes refers to routinely using CareFirst Direct.
-The evaluation for the profile score is conducted at the practice group level (all practitioners with the same CareFirst Provider ID and specialty).
-The following specialties are included: Primary Care (Family Practice, General Practice, Geriatrics, Internal Medicine, Pediatrics and associated Nurse Practitioners) Allergy and Immunology Cardiovascular Disease Colon and Rectal Surgery Dermatology Endocrinology, Diabetes & Metabolism Gastroenterology Hematology & Oncology Infectious Diseases Nephrology Neurology Neurosurgery Nurse Midwife Ophthalmology Oral and Maxillofacial Surgery Orthopedic Surgery Otolaryngology Pain Management Physical Medicine/Rehabilitation Plastic Surgery Podiatry Psychiatry Pulmonary Medicine Rheumatology Surgery General Thoracic Surgery Urology Vascular Surgery The practice group must meet the quality a receive a profile score.
-Cost efficiency-CareFirst calculates cost of managing episodes of care and for primary Centered Medical Home Program (PCMH). cost and its patterns of administering care percentage difference between actual and Relationship health-CareFirst measures printegration and adherence to administration the use of electronic daims submission, remittation medical records through FIGmd and meetic Council for Affordable Quality Healthcare of administrative processes refers to routine.
-The evaluation for the profile score is conducted in the evaluation for the profile score is conducted in the profile score is conducted.
-Primary Care (Family Practice, General Practice, Geriatrics, Internal Medicine, Pediatrics and associated Nurse Practitioners) Allergy and Immunology Cardiovascular Disease Colon and Rectal Surgery Dermatology Endocrinology, Diabetes & Metabolism Gastroenterology Hematology & Oncology Infectious Diseases Nephrology Neurology Neurology Neurosurgery
+Cost efficiency scores are based on the percentage difference 10 percent Relationship health-CareFirst measures providers in two categories-Program Engagement and Administration.
+Program Engagement is submitting clinical data through FIGmd or supplemental data files, and participation in Patient-Centered Medical Home (PCMH), Episode of Care (EOC) and Accountable Care Organization (ACO) value-based care models.
+Administration is the use of electronic claims submission, remittances and payments, meeting reporting requirements using the Council for Affordable Quality Healthcare®2 (CAQH) ProView solution and routine use of CareFirst Direct.
+Level of evaluation The evaluation for the profile score is conducted at the practice group level (all practitioners with the same CareFirst Provider ID and specialty).
+Practice specialty categories The following specialties are included: Primary Care (Family Practice, General Practice, Geriatrics, Internal Medicine and associated Nurse Practitioners) Pediatrics Allergy and Immunology Cardiovascular Disease Colon and Rectal Surgery Dermatology Endocrinology, Diabetes &amp; Metabolism Gastroenterology Gynecologic Oncology Hematology &amp; Oncology Infectious Diseases Maternal and Fetal Medicine Nephrology Neurosurgery Ophthalmology Oral and Maxillofacial Surgery Orthopedic Surgery Otolaryngology Pain Management Physical Medicine/Rehabilitation Plastic Surgery Podiatry Psychiatry Pulmonary Medicine Reproductive Endocrinology Rheumatology Sports Medicine, Non-Surgical Surgery General Thoracic Surgery Urology Vascular Surgery CareFirst markets Obstetrics and Gynecology A profile score is available for practices in I Northern Virginia Maryland, the District of Columbia and

-1HEDIS is a registered trademark of National Committee for Quality Assurance (NCQA).
+&lt;sup>1 HEDIS is a registered trademark of National Committee for Quality Assurance (NCQA).

-$^{^{\}rm 2}\text{CAQH}$ Proview is a registered trademark of the Council for Affordable Quality Healthcare.
+&lt;sup>2 CAQH Proview is a registered trademark of the Council for Affordable Quality Healthcare.

-These categories consist of the following measures of performance: CareFirst markets A profile score is available for practices in Maryland, the District of Columbia and Northern Virginia Reevaluation Practice performance is evaluated annually Notice of available information Each eligible practice will receive a written notice of the availability of the profile score results, measures and methodology and the process to request practice specific information.
-Opportunity to CareFirst will review such requests and will make associated changes, if any, in its sole and absolute discretion.
-You have the opportunity to request corrections or changes to your profile score, if you email CareFirst at profilescore@carefirst.com by November 9, 2020.
+These categories consist of the following measures of performance: Reevaluation Practice performance is evaluated annually Notice of available information Each eligible practice will receive a written notice of the availability of the profile score results, measures and methodology and the process to request practice specific information.
+Opportunity to Appeal CareFirst will review such requests and will make associated changes, if any, in its sole and absolute discretion.
+You have the opportunity to request corrections or changes to your profile score, if you email CareFirst at profilescore@carefirst.com by January 15, 2024.